top of page

 Hoot Owl Farm started out of Rudy and Bonnie's home garden in 2016.
-We've since been expanding our growing area at home as well as branching out to other small plots in the area.
-We are currently operating on two plots of about a half acre and two acres in size.
+We've since expanded our growing area at home and also started farming at another location closer to Libby.
+The farm is currently about 4 acres in size, growing a variety of certified organic vegetables, herbs and flowers.
 Our crops are grown in a very intensive manner with multiple successions on each bed so we are able to maximize our production on a small acreage.
-Hoot Owl Farm sits in the Northwest corner of Montana between the towns of Libby and Eureka.
+Hoot Owl Farm sits in the Northwest corner of Montana, just North of Libby.
 We are lucky to be able to work in a very beautiful area with the Kootenai River, Lake Koocanusa, and an abundance of public lands nearby to enjoy.

 About the Farmers